anushaghimire/MechaCar_Statistical_Analysis/README.md

 - What statistical test would you use to test the hypothesis?
 And why?

 I will use Two-Sample t-test because I am testing one independent variable (sales) and one dependent variable (initial car price).

 - What data is needed to run the statistical test?

+Sales records of the competitor fropm the last 2 years.